DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 configuration.

 ![Fig. 7](../images/NapsConfigSuccess.png)
+Figure 7.

-Regarding KernelShark's sessions, the configuration is NOT persistent and options included before will have to be adjusted again upon a new session or trace file load.
+In regards to KernelShark's sessions, the configuration is NOT persistent and options included before will have to be adjusted again upon a new session or trace file load.

 ## In the graph

+Visualised nap has already been shown in figures 3 and 4, this section talks about these visualisations more.

 To view naps in a graph of a trace, let KernelShark show you task plots.
 The plugin will automatically draw rectangles between switch and waking events, coloring them according to the previous state of the task that will